Teradata/covalent/src/platform/flavored-markdown/README.md

 ## TdFlavoredMarkdownComponent: td-flavored-markdown

-`<td-flavored-markdown>` is an @angular component for Material/Covalent flavored Markdown.
-It is parses markdown into material design / covalent elements for a more appealing look.
+`<td-flavored-markdown>` is component that parses Markdown and renders markdown with Material/Covalent components for a more appealing look.

-**Note:** This module uses the **DomSanitizer** service to ~sanitize~ the parsed `html` to avoid **XSS** issues.

-By default, `--dev` build will log the following message in the console to let you know:

-`WARNING: sanitizing HTML stripped some content (see http://g.co/ng/security#xss).`
+This component uses `<td-markdown>` to render the markdown.
+See `<td-markdown>`'s documentation for more details on the markdown rendering and various inputs.

 ## API Summary

 #### Inputs

-+ content: string
++ content?: string
   + Markdown format content to be parsed as material/covalent markup.

++ simpleLineBreaks?: string
+  + Sets whether newline characters inside paragraphs and spans are parsed as <br/>.
-  + Used to load data dynamically. e.g. `README.md` content.
+  + Defaults to false.

++ hostedUrl?: string
+  + If markdown contains relative paths, this is required to generate correct urls.

++ anchor?: string
+  + Anchor to jump to.

 #### Events

-+ contentReady: function
++ contentReady: undefined
   + Event emitted after the markdown content rendering is finished.